mukira/e-GovermentOS/CLA.md

 ## 4. AGPL-3.0 License Compliance

-You understand and agree that BrowserOS is licensed under the GNU Affero General Public License version 3.0 (AGPL-3.0).
+You understand and agree that e-GovernmentOS is licensed under the GNU Affero General Public License version 3.0 (AGPL-3.0).
 By making a Contribution, You acknowledge that:

 - You have read and understood the AGPL-3.0 license terms
 - Your Contribution will be made available under the AGPL-3.0 license